 e.
 Position carriage until the edge of the blade, when spun by hand, just touches the front face of the fence.
-The rip-scale indicator (on the right hand side of radial arm) should now read "0" inches on upper portion of the blade "In-Rip" scale.
+The rip-scale indicator (on the left hand side of radial arm) should now read "0" inches on upper portion of the blade "In-Rip" scale.
 If not, loosen screws and shift the indicator until it is aligned with the "0" mark, then tighten the screws.

 NOTE: With the saw blade and fence in the position shown, the upper portion of the blade "In-Rip" scale is used.
-If the fence is re-located at the extreme rear position, the lower portion of the blade "In-Rip" scale would be used.
+If the fence is re-located at the extreme rear position, the saw must be repositioned for blade "Out-Rip" and the lower portion of the blade "Out-Rip" scale would be used.